25th and 26th October 2025

 These small, quiet figures are not representations of Palestinian children or any particular child – they were made to be dolls.
 Yet through their expression a calling is hidden – a calling to protect the child and our human qualities.
 Like any doll they have a connection with a universal child.
 In this protest they become vessels of a shared language—speaking to our most basic human longing for the right for life, equality, dignity, peace, and protection.

-At a time like this the question arises, what is being human? what is our human responsibility in these dark times, in the mist of genocide and spread of war?
+At a time like this the question arises, what is being Human? what is our human responsibility in these dark times, in the mist of genocide and spread of war?
 We may feel the burden of our thoughts and action not making any difference to the life of Palestinians; this is where most of us feel tormented.
 We don’t even know how many children, mothers, sisters and brothers in Gaza will survive the genocide and how many countries the war spreads to, but there is no other way than to keep going, keep going in any way that we can.

 In the words of Saint Francis of Assisi: